micklinm12/micklinm12/README.md

 - ⚡ Fun fact: ...
 -->

-I'm currently preparing for my bootcamp program at Tech Elevator!
+I'm currently enrolled in a full-stack software development bootcamp program at Tech Elevator!